playauto/ah-jwtauth-plugin/README.md

+The original version has `/scripts/post_install.js` file.
+I removed that file due to it took some errors on the AWS Elastic Beanstalk Enviroment when do `npm install`.

 # ah-jwtauth2-plugin

 Uses auth0 node-jsonwebtoken to allow token authentication of actions, It is a really slimmed down version of panjiesw's plugin over at https://github.com/panjiesw/ah-auth-plugin as I didn't want to make the assumptions around users and email systems.